wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-options/includes/6-configure-level-four-error-handling.md

-Through the **Options** tab, you can configure the fourth level of the WinAuotmation error handling functionality.
-This level is global across processes, and the defined behavior will be followed if you have not overridden the behavior of a process at a lower level.
+In the Options tab, you can configure global WinAuotmation error handling settings.
+Global error handling works for any process that you have not defined error handling for at a lower level.

 To determine which actions will be performed if a process fails to run successfully:

-1. Navigate to the **Behavior** tab inside the **Error Handling** tab.
+1. Navigate to the **Error Handling** tab, and then **Behavior**.

     ![The Behaviour tab.](..\media\behaviour-tab-error-handling-options.png)

-1. Enable the respective action(s) you want to be run when an error occurs.
+1. Enable the respective actions you want to be run when an error occurs in any process that fails.
 WinAutomation provides five different options:

     1. Send an email to one or multiple recipients.
 You can set the details about the SMTP server in the **Email/SMTP** tab.